ElectricityAuthority/2024_Electricity_Allocation_Factor/Readme.md

 The EA can provided these excluded data upon request.

-Interested psrties can repeat the simulation folowing these steps:
+Users can repeat the simulation folowing these steps:

 1. Download this repository to local computer.